 As with ISAs and other investments, remember that investments held in a pension can fall as well as rise.
 Always keep in mind too that pensions and tax rules could change.

 ISAs and pensions are the two big ways to shelter your money from tax, but there are other tools, at your disposal.

 Your estate is valued when you pass away and chargeable to Inheritance Tax (IHT) at 40%, although the first £325,000 is exempt.
 Anything that goes to your spouse is also exempt.

 Married couples and those in civil partnerships can also benefit from an additional family home allowance, which makes it easier to pass on the family home to direct descendants without incurring IHT charges.
-This was introduced on 6 April 2017, starting at £100,000 and will be phased in gradually, until the total IHT threshold reaches £500,000 per person in 2020-2021.
+This was introduced on 6 April 2017, and was phased in gradually starting at £100,000, and the total IHT threshold stands at £500,000 per person in 2022-23.

 Current tax rules enable you to give away up to £3,000 free of IHT each tax year.
 You can give away more than this amount if you want to but you must live for at least seven years from the date of the gift for it to be exempt from IHT.